thiagojedi/thiagojedi.github.io/src/pages/blog/2022-08-fresh-redux.md

 > deno run -A -r https://fresh.deno.dev fresh-with-redux

-The we add the redux toolkit to the `import_map.json`:
+Then we add the redux toolkit to the `import_map.json`:

 ```json
 {